Jothilakshmi12/places-around-me/README.md

 ## Result:
-The program was excutde successfully.
+The program was executed successfully.